 The Company's Attikamagen Properties include the Joyce Lake DSO Project and the Hayot Lake Taconite Project.
-The Joyce Lake DSO Project is the first priority for development, while the Company's Hayot Lake Project is expected to be developed in the longer term.
+The Joyce Lake DSO Project is the Company's highest development priority, while the Hayot Lake Project is expected to be a longer term development project.